A-F-McG/QTip/README.md

 Clone the repo, then:

-- To run: `docker compose up` inside the top-level directory (QTip) where the compose file is
+- To run: `docker compose up --build` inside the top-level directory (QTip) where the compose file is (don't need --build after the first run unless you change something)

 - View the application on: `localhost:3000`